shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 receive on Shake dashboard as a *String* pair.

 You can call `Shake.setMetadata` anywhere in your app, but be careful because any subsequent calls with the same *String* key will override the former *String* value.
-Let’s say you want to send yourself user’s ID after they successfully log into your app.
+Let’s say you want to send yourself roomID after user successfully joined into chat room.
 You would do this:

 <Tabs
   groupId="android"